jagarcell/iServiceAutoLocal/README.md

 # iServiceAuto Case Study
-On this file you will be able to find the instructions as to how to setup the application.
+On this file you will be able to find the instructions to setup the application.

 Minimum Requirements: